joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 * Intellectual property rights: This outlines the ownership and protection of the intellectual property rights associated with the technology, product or service.

+* Exclusive or non-exclusive: An exclusive license gives the licensee the exclusive right to use, whereas a non-exclusive license allows multiple licensees the right to use.

 * Warranties and indemnities: This outlines any guarantees or assurances made by the licensor regarding the technology, product or service being licensed, and any liability or indemnity clauses that protect the licensee from any legal disputes or issues.

-Licensing agreements are commonly used in many industries, such as technology, pharmaceuticals, entertainment and manufacturing, among others.
-These agreements allow businesses to monetize their intellectual property, while also allowing other businesses to benefit from the technology or products without having to invest significant time and resources in research and development.
+Licensing agreements are common in many industries, such as technology, pharmaceuticals, entertainment, and manufacturing.
+These agreements allow businesses to monetize their intellectual property, while also allowing other businesses to benefit without having to invest significant time and resources in research and development.

-Licensing agreements can be exclusive or non-exclusive.
-An exclusive license gives the licensee the exclusive right to use the technology or product, while a non-exclusive license allows multiple licensees to use the technology or product simultaneously.

 ## Joint development agreement (JDA)